Genusbiz/docs/users/analyze-report-and-discover/analysis/visualizations.md

 ## Barrel roll
 Takes a single category as input and loops over the category data.

+## Basic List
+A *Basic List* can take one category and 0 - 2 values

+The category will determine the main heading for the items in the list.
+Each value chosen will be on a new line under the heading as subheadings in each item

+Selections and sorting is supported

 ## Bubble chart
 A *bubble chart* vizualies three of four values grouped on a single category.